Til-Weimann/witcher3-heightmaps/README.md

 12. Now the last thing we need to do is rotating the image.
 You can do that with any image editor, but here is how it works with GIMP:
   Image (Toolbar) => Transform => Flip Vertically; File => Export

-If you have any problems or questions, ask away.
+If you have any questions or problems, head to the Discussions page and ask away. :D

 # Other